nephros/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

    - the same applies to submodules within submodules.

 The service will also extract `rpm` sub-directory from the source repo and place its contents in the OBS package root.
-So the root may end up looking like:
+So the root may end up looking like this:

 ```
   _service